 - Provide the unedited video to your insurance company and attorney

-Phoenix has an extensive network of traffic cameras on major roadways.
-Following an accident:
+Phoenix has many traffic cameras on major roads.
+After an accident:

 - Note any visible traffic or security cameras